hamzarath/MLLM_image_classifier/README.md

 To run Gemma 3 12B Instruct locally, I used LM Studio — a desktop application that makes it easy to download, load, and interact with large language models on your own machine.

 🧰 What Is LM Studio?
-A free, cross-platform app for running open-source LLMs locally
+- A free, cross-platform app for running open-source LLMs locally

-Supports GGUF models via the llama.cpp backend (efficient CPU/GPU inference)
+- Supports GGUF models via the llama.cpp backend (efficient CPU/GPU inference)

-Offers both a chat interface and a local API server for programmatic interaction
+- Offers both a chat interface and a local API server for programmatic interaction

-I initially used the built-in chat interface (screenshot below) to prompt Gemma with images and collect responses.
+I initially used the built-in chat interface to prompt Gemma with images and collect responses.
 This made it easy to test variations of the task manually before moving to automated experiments via Python.

-Minimize image
-Edit image
-Delete image

-Testing Gemma 3 using the Chat interface of LM Sudio

 LM Studio also allows you to run a local HTTP server, enabling integration with custom scripts.
 This is how I connected Python to automate the image classification process and evaluate performance at scale.